ArttuPuttonen/Ohjelmoinnin_syventavat_tekniikat_2025/project/README.md

 INSERT INTO event(event_date, event_description, category_id) SELECT * FROM temp_event;
 DROP TABLE temp_event;

+Note:
+By default, the application automatically populates the database if the events.sqlite3 file is not present in the .today directory.
+The manual instructions above are provided for advanced users who wish to customize the database initialization or update its contents.

 ## Project Structure

 - src/main/java: Contains all Java source code